 - For Subscribers that have accounts on https://ecert.tuntrust.tn, they can revoke their certificates online from their private space.

-- Physical presence before a TunTrust RA operator: Either the Certificate Manager or the Legal Representative of the Subscriber must be physically present at the headquarters of TunTrust and request the revocation of a Certificate in writing using the revocation form after providing a valid ID.
+- Physical presence before a TunTrust RA operator: Either the Certificate Manager or the Legal Representative of the Subscriber must be physically present at the headquarters of TunTrust and request the revocation of a Certificate in writing using the ID-Trust revocation form or the SSL revocation form after providing a valid ID.

 TunTrust revokes certificates for the reasons stated in the relevant TunTrust CP/CPS, including the following: